almostengr/get-highest-score/password-generator/README.md

 # Password Generator

+## Overview

 Coding challenge was to create a password generator.
-This generator was taken from a Twitter post that I saw where an individual did this same applicatoin as part of a course.
+This generator was taken from a Twitter post that I saw where an individual did this same application as part of a course.

+## Challenge Requirements

+* Generate a password and output it for the user to see.

 ## Program Screenshot